-Patients categorized as intermediate risk have been successfully treated with surgery and four to eight cycles of neoadjuvant chemotherapy (carboplatin, cyclophosphamide, doxorubicin, and etoposide; the cumulative dose of each agent is kept low to minimize long-term effects from the chemotherapy regimen) (COG-A3961, ANBL0531 [NCT00499616]).
-As a rule, patients whose tumors had unfavorable biology received eight cycles of chemotherapy, compared with four cycles for patients whose tumors had favorable biology.
-The COG-A3961 phase III trial demonstrated that therapy could be significantly reduced for patients with intermediate-risk neuroblastoma while maintaining outstanding survival.
-A nonrandomized clinical trial in Japan also reported excellent outcomes for infants with stage 3 neuroblastoma without MYCN amplification.
-The COG ANBL0531 (NCT00499616) study successfully further reduced the duration and intensity of chemotherapy for multiple subsets of children with intermediate-risk tumors.
+Patients categorized as intermediate risk have been successfully treated with complete surgical resection and two, four, or eight cycles of neoadjuvant chemotherapy.
+The chemotherapy regimen consists of carboplatin, cyclophosphamide, doxorubicin, and etoposide.
+The cumulative dose of each agent is kept low to minimize long-term effects from the chemotherapy regimen (ANBL0531 [NCT00499616]).
+As a rule, patients whose tumors had unfavorable biology received eight cycles of chemotherapy, compared with either two or four cycles for patients whose tumors had favorable biology.

-In cases of abdominal neuroblastoma thought to involve the kidney, nephrectomy is not undertaken before a course of chemotherapy has been given.
+In cases of abdominal neuroblastoma thought to involve a kidney, nephrectomy is not undertaken before a course of chemotherapy has been given.
+Nephrectomy should be avoided.